jacsme/AFLProject/README.md

 # AFLProject
-This project is developed using Java 8 with Junit and Mockito.
-The code is organized through a controller and service.
+This project is developed using Java 8 with Maven, Junit and Mockito.
+The code is organized through a controller, service, constant, enums and util.
+Jacoco is not included at the moment.

 # CONTROLLER
 The controller is the main program.
 As for the purpose of execution it methods were coded in a plain main method.
 Which eventually can be replace as restful api.